ezerfernandes/util/README.md

+# Misc utilities

 Documentation may or may not be forthcoming for these.
 Some do have a usage message though.
 Most are short enough that you can easily read the source code to see what they do.

 Also relevant: [git-util](https://github.com/mjdominus/git-util) [pbmutil](https://github.com/mjdominus/pbmutil)

+## Validated as useful

+`menupick` is a filter reads a list of items from stdin, prints a menu of the items on the terminal, repeatedly prompts the terminal for a selection of items, and prints the selected items on stdout when the prompting is over.
+For example: `emacs $(ls | menupick)`.

+> Responses to the prompt are a series of numbers, which identify
+> items that are added to the current selection, and numbers with
+> prefixed `!` marks, which are removed from the current selection.
+> Any number of such items can be entered at once, sepearated by
+> whitespace.
+Ranges such as '12-23' are allowed.  '*' is an
+> abbreviation for all the items on the current page.
+>
+> An empty line, or a line that ends with `!`, terminates the
+> prompting.
+If an input line contains a single `?`, the list of
+> currently-selected items will be printed before the next prompt;
+> if it contains `??` the menu will be redisplayed, with selected
+> items marked.
+>
+> If the number of items is large, lines containing `j` or `n` move
+> to the next page of the menu, and `k` or `p` move to the previous
+> page.

+`path` prints out your `$PATH` variable, one entry per line, so that you can iterate over the components with `for` or pipe them into `grep` or whatever.
+A future version will perform the opposite transformation.

+## Not validated yet

 `addup` is a filter that adds up a series of numbers and prints the total.  `addup` _n_ splits each line into fields and totals the n'th